mrmanc/mrmanc.github.io/_posts/2015-08-22-spectro-adventures-in-go.md

 I pulled the log replay functionality out into a separate command named `pacemaker` as I can see myself using it again in the future, and also to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and the second of the [Tenets of the UNIX Philosophy](http://www.ru.j-npcs.org/usoft/WWW/LJ/Articles/unixtenets.html): ‘Make each program do one thing well’.
 Communication between pacemaker and spectro is via extra plain text lines to keep things readable, and both are designed to work as filters in a pipeline (tenet nine).

+## Summary

+I think I would recommend using Go for a similar task in the future, simply for the cross platform distribution mechanism, lack of dependency issues and freedom from packaging pain.

+I wouldn’t recommend it without further experimenting for large scale projects, or where another language had some distinct advantage in the libraries available.

 ## Go get it

 You can find out more, including install instructions at [https://github.com/mrmanc/spectro](https://github.com/mrmanc/spectro).

+<iframe src="https://ghbtns.com/github-btn.html?user=mrmanc&repo=spectro&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

 ## Future improvements